rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 Once you run it, you will see a web option to enter the SubDag's information and logs:
 ![](images/subdag_operator.png)

-This example lists the files in a s3 bucket and for each file creates a subdag "hellow_wold_X".
+This example lists the files in an S3 bucket, and for each file, it then creates a SubDAG "hellow_wold_X".

 ![](images/subdags.png)